 If we start with a few basic techniques, then we can design a wide variety of digital information that meet many success criteria of the WCAG.

-We distilled the WCAG 2.1 criteria with the highest impact for content authors into eight basic guides.
+We distilled the WCAG 2.1 A-AA criteria with the highest impact for content authors into eight basic guides.

 Sometimes we refer to these techniques as “digital curb cuts” because they expand access for everyone and can be applied in many different contexts.
-Other times we refer to them as "low-hanging fruit" because the are easy to implement and have a big impact.
+Other times we refer to them as "low-hanging fruit" because they are easy to implement and have a big impact.

 There are various technologies for creating and sharing public and academic digital information at Rice.
 See the following for additional guides about specific technologies.